Co-Design to Enable User-Friendly Tools to Assess the Impact of Future Mobility Solutions: Conclusion

 \subsubsection{Modeling}

 First, we would like to capture heterogeneous fleets of \glspl{abk:av}, with different autonomy pipelines, propulsion systems, and passenger capacity.
-Second, we would like to design public transit lines in terms of their location and capacity.
-Third, we would like to investigate variable demand models.
-Finally, we would like to analyze the interactions between multiple stakeholders in the mobility ecosystem, characterized by conflicting interests and different action spaces.
-It is advantageous to formulate this as a game, and to characterize potentially arising equilibria.
+For instance, the modular nature of the framework allows one to easily include complex autonomy models in the design problem of the \gls{abk:av} fleet~\cite{zardiniIROS2020,zardiniECC21}.
+Second, we would like to investigate variable demand models.
+Third, we would like to analyze the interactions between multiple stakeholders in the mobility ecosystem, characterized by conflicting interests and different action spaces.
+It is advantageous to formulate this as a game, and to characterize potentially arising equilibria~\cite{lanzettiEtAl2019,zardinilanzetti2021}, possibly leveraging recent results in posetal games~\cite{ZZPosetal}.
+This might bring realism and effectiveness in the actionable information proposed to the mobility stakeholders.
+Finally, we would like to explicitly include (and not just via costs) more elements of urban design in the co-design model, to account for more realistic scenarios~\cite{maheshwari2020urban}.
+These include parking spaces and autonomy-enabling infrastructure.